Introduction

 }

-// If no errors occurred, the user has been successfully registered
+// If there are no errors — the user is successfully registered

-At the final stage, you need to save the PCUser object in the token’s storage.
-Each user is stored under a unique name (keyName) defined by the client application
+At the final stage, you need to save the PCUser object.

-If the device supports WebAuthn (e.g., Touch ID, Face ID, or Windows Hello), biometric authentication can be used instead of a password.
-To enable this, set the useBiometry parameter, which specifies whether biometric verification should be activated when storing the key.
+If you save the PCUser object in IndexedDB and the device supports WebAuthn (for example, Touch ID, Face ID, or Windows Hello), then biometric authentication can be used instead of a password.

 let useBiometry = false;